 Cast: 5 total (2 female, 3 male) Full Length Comedy (about 100 minutes) Single Set Contemporary Costumes

-Cast: 5 total (3 female, 2 male) Full Length Drama (about 110 minutes) Minimal Set Requirements Contemporary Costumes
+Cast: 8 total (4 female, 4 male, flexible casting) Full Length Drama (about 100 minutes) Minimal Set Requirements Contemporary Costumes

-Cast: 8 total (4 female, 4 male, extras) Full Length Drama (about 90 minutes) Minimal Set Requirements Contemporary Costumes
+Cast: 6 total (3 female, 3 male, one nonbinary character) Full Length Drama (about 90 minutes) Minimal Set Requirements Contemporary Costumes